15 Enticing Survival Books Like The Hatchet

 12. Wild Bird – Wendelin Van Draanen

-There are many aspects of The Hatchet we love, including Brian’s journey with self-discovery.
-If you’re after another self-discovery book like The Hatchet, we suggest Wild Bird.
+There are many aspects of The Hatchet I love, including Brian’s journey with self-discovery.
+If you’re after another self-discovery book like The Hatchet, I suggest Wild Bird.

 Not every survival story puts the character’s life at risk.
 Sometimes the greatest survival story is overcoming a personal battle.